 Storage

-Fridge: Store keto pumpkin bars in an airtight container in the refrigerator for up to 5 days and bring the cake to room temperature before serving.
+Fridge: You can store these healthy pumpkin bars in an airtight container in the refrigerator for up to 5 days.

 Tried this recipe?
 Give it a star rating below!